Views DSL AppCompat¶

 You can also see the source of the function that maps to AppCompat widgets versions, and the Initializer that makes it zero initialization on your side.

-There's also support for Toolbar
+There's also support for Toolbar with the toolbar function, and SwitchCompat with

-the switch
+the switch function.

 Multi-process apps¶